Misplaced modifiers in English

 2. Squinting modifiers

-Modifiers that appear to be modifying the words coming both before and after it are called squinting modifiers.
+Modifiers that appear to be or can be modifying the words coming both before and after it in a sentence are called squinting modifiers.
 A squinting modifier is also known as a two-way modifier.

 Examples of squinting modifiers:

-Sometimes is the misplaced modifier that is modifying both the verbs coming to its left and right (Eating and affect).
-Is “eating sometimes” does not affect your health or it ‘sometimes does not affect your health’?
+Sometimes’ is a misplaced modifier that can and seems to modify both the verbs coming to its left and right (Eating and affect).
+Is ‘eating sometimes’ does not affect your health or it ‘sometimes does not affect your health’?

-- Whatever she cooks quickly changes my mood.
+• Whatever she cooks with butter quickly changes my mood.

 Does the modifier (sometimes) qualify the verb of the noun clause cooks or the main verb of the sentence changes?
 Again, it is not clear which word it is modifying.